openshift/oadp-operator/docs/design/datamover.md

 Note: We will be supporting VolSync as the default data mover.

 The DataMoverBackup Controller will watch for DataMoverBackup CR.
 Likewise, DataMoverRestore Controller will watch for DataMoverRestore CR.
-Both of these CRs will have a reference to a DataMoverType.
+Both of these CRs will have a reference to a DataMoverClass.

-`DataMoverType` is a cluster scoped Custom Resource that will have details about the data mover provisioner.
-The provisioner will be responsbile for creating a DataMover plugin that will create a `DataMoverBackup` CR & `DataMoverRestore` CR.
+`DataMoverClass` is a cluster scoped Custom Resource that will have details about the data mover provisioner.
+The provisioner (identified by the field `mover`) will be responsbile for creating a DataMover plugin that will create a `DataMoverBackup` CR & `DataMoverRestore` CR.
 They will also be responsible for implementing the logic for DataMoverBackup & DataMoverRestore controller that corresponds to their data mover.
-The spec will also include a field to identify the PVCs that would be moved with the given provisioner.
+The spec will also include a field (`selector`) to identify the PVCs that would be moved with the given provisioner.

 ```
 apiVersion: oadp.openshift.io/v1alpha1
-kind: DataMoverType
+kind: DataMoverClass
 metadata:
   annotations:
     oadp.openshift.io/default: "true"
   name: <name>
 spec:
-  provisioner: <VolSync>
+  mover: <VolSync>
-  pvcIdentifier: <tagname>
+  selector: <tagname>

 ```

-The above `DataMoverType` name will be referenced in `DataMoverBackup` & `DataMoverRestore` CRs.
+The above `DataMoverClass` name will be referenced in `DataMoverBackup` & `DataMoverRestore` CRs.
 This will help in selecting the data mover implementation during runtime.
-If the `DataMoverType` name is not defined, then the default `DataMoverType` will be used, which in this case will be `VolSync`
+If the `DataMoverClass` name is not defined, then the default `DataMoverClass` will be used, which in this case will be `VolSync`

 ### Data Mover Backup